 Since January 2021 the USC Collection became part of the Special Collections at CUHK Library, complementing the Library’s extensive special collections.
 As always, local and international researchers are welcome to consult the collection regardless of institutional affiliation, and visiting scholars are invited to book study spaces.
 Academic exchange and activities continue under the auspices of the Institute of Chinese Studies (ICS).

 To assist CUHK Library in future development of the USC Collection an Advisory Group of eminent scholars has been established.
 We are honored to have Professor Deborah Davis (Sociology, Yale University) and Professor Andrew G. Walder (Sociology, Stanford University) as our external advisors.
-Within CUHK Professor Pierre Landry (Government and Public Administration), Professor Rowena He (History) and Professor Carole Hang-fung Hoyan (Centre for China Studies) have kindly agreed to be members of the Advisory Group.
+Within CUHK Professor Pierre Landry (Government and Public Administration) and Professor Carole Hang-fung Hoyan (Centre for China Studies) have kindly agreed to be members of the Advisory Group.